Helmholtz resonance: Resonant frequency

 The length of the neck appears in the denominator because the inertia of the air in the neck is proportional to the length.
 The volume of the cavity appears in the denominator because the spring constant of the air in the cavity is inversely proportional to its volume.
-The area of the neck matters for two reasons.
 Increasing the area of the neck increases the inertia of the air proportionately, but also decreases the velocity at which the air rushes in and out.

 Depending on the exact shape of the hole, the relative thickness of the sheet with respect to the size of the hole and the size of the cavity, this formula can have limitations.
 More sophisticated formulae can still be derived analytically, with similar physical explanations (although some differences matter).
-See for example the book by F. Mechels.
 Furthermore, if the mean flow over the resonator is high (typically with a Mach number above 0.3), some corrections must be applied.

 Applications

 Automotive

 Helmholtz resonance sometimes occurs when a slightly open single car window makes a very loud sound, also called side window buffeting or wind throb.
+Because cars have a large volume, the frequency of the wind throb is quite low.